iamkirankumaryadav/Library/Data Science/Normalization vs Standardization.md

 - **Mean** = 0 and **Standard Deviation** = 1
 - Standardizing **Features** around center | Equalize the Range or Data **Variability**
 - Important when we **Compare** Measurements that have Different **Units**

+Where to **Use** :
+- Algorithms that rely on Gradient Descent ( Regression )
+- Algorithms that Calculate Distance ( KNN, K Mean, Clusterings )

+Not to **Use** :
+- Trees : Decision Trees and Ensemble Techniques.

 **Techniques** :
 - Preprocessing.`StandardScaler()`